luludada/Resume/README.md

 1010Y: https://github.com/1010Robotics/2017-2018-1010Y

+* Programs are organized accoring to tournment or purpose

+* All the programs can have their ports modified in the main.h file

-1010S and 1010K code written by Pros and 1010Y code written by RobotC
+* 1010S and 1010K code written in Pros and 1010Y code written in RobotC

 ### [Minesweeper](https://github.com/luludada/WeChat-Minesweeper)
 Repository：https://github.com/luludada/WeChat-Minesweeper